When you steal from white people, that’s your business. But when you steal from Black people, that’s my business!

 This film is sometimes categorized as a comedy as well as an action film.
 Himes’ books definitely have funny moments, but I think Ossie Davis’ only mistake was overdoing that aspect of the story.
 Some of the attempts at provoking mirth are so broad/slapsticky that they undermine the tone set by the hard-edged action scenes.
 Other comic elements work better: The scenes where the black characters outsmart white characters in symbolic triumphs over oppression, the protest at the police station which satirizes 1970s politics as well as Python did with the People’s Front of Judea, and, of course, every scene with Redd Foxx because he’s constitutionally incapable of being less than funny, even when he’s not speaking.

 But mainly, I would classify this as an excellent action-filled crime melodrama.
 Hollywood has lately been virtue-signalling about wanting to film more stories about and starring Blacks.
-I wish they’d put their money where their mouth is and make a series of movies or a prestige television show about Chester Himes’ immortal recurring characters, Harlem detectives Ed Coffin and Gravedigger Jones.
+I wish they’d put their money where their mouth is and make movies or a prestige television series about Chester Himes’ immortal recurring characters, Harlem detectives Ed Coffin and Gravedigger Jones.